czukowski/kostache-form-helper/README.md

 That is, provided, that you've got a `HTML_Head` library, that adds links to your HTML head.
 The `add_field_type()` method is called every time a new field type is added to form.
-If you have many types, it may be a good idea to come up with a better solution for adding assets than `switch`, for example, by adding static methods into form field classes.
+If you have many types, it may be a good idea to come up with a better solution for adding assets than a `switch`, for example, by adding static methods into form field classes.